YouTube Creators

 Medium Fidelity

 I created sketch ideations for the low fidelity prototype using paper sketches for rapid iterations.
 The community tab feature should encourage user interaction within their preferred channels.
-As such, the updated version includes:

 The majority of the community tab’s content requirement already exists on the platform.
 Utilizing the same elements provides immediate familiarity for the user.
 The new elements such as subgroup profile picture, subgroup selection, and community icon provide quick access to viewing preferred content: